 Only one way to find out – give it a try and see for yourself!

-During flowering you can increase the total amount of molasses you use.
-I use 2 tablespoons during flowering, but I’ve read of other growers using anywhere between 1 and 4 tablespoons per gallon of water.
+I use 2 tablespoons of molasses during flowering, but I’ve read of other growers using anywhere between 1 and 4 tablespoons per gallon of water.

-With that said, you should definitely regularly monitor your soil pH because molasses can change soil pH which will lead to other problems.
+With that said, you should always regularly monitor your soil pH because molasses can change your soil’s pH.

 Yes, you can mix molasses with other nutrients.
 To make sure you don’t overfeed your cannabis plants, I would stay closer to the 1 tablespoon per gallon dosage level if you’re using other nutrients.
 You can be more flexible with the dosage if you’re using molasses and nothing else.